abtransitionit/luc/pkg/pipeline/README.md

 # The `RunPipeline()` function
 - defines the pipeline stages order
 # The `source` stage
-- Usualy defines the structure of the instance that will be pipelined
+- Defines the the set of instances (from a data structure defined in file `types.go`)
-- Initiate all the instance structure to piut in the pipeleine
+- Send each instance into the pipeline

 # The `first` stage
 - The first stage running immediatly after the `source` stage